Michelle Bregenzer, WHCNP-BC, MSN, RN

 Practicing Since: 1995

 Every day that Michelle Bregenzer comes to work at Cancer Treatment Centers of America (CTCA) at Midwestern Regional Medical Center (Midwestern), she feels motivated by smiles from her fellow caregivers and her amazing patients.
-“I love that our hospital leadership encourages us to always put the patient first,” says Bregenzer, who has worked at CTCA for more than 15 years.
+“I love that our hospital leadership encourages us to always put the patient first,” says Bregenzer, who has worked at CTCA since 1998.

 Bregenzer earned an associate’s degree in nursing from the College of Lake County, where she spent some time as a clinical instructor to third and fourth-year nursing students.
 Bregenzer received a bachelor’s of science degree in nursing from Marquette University and then went on to earn a master’s degree in nursing at Seton Hall University.
 Bregenzer holds many certifications, is an Oncology Certified Nurse and is a member of the American Nursing Association.